terenceltl/gettingAndCleaningData/README.md

 ### How to use the *run_analysis.R* script

 * From the "*UCI HAR Dataset.zip*" file, extract the "*UCI HAR Dataset*" folder into a working directory.
-* The script file should be placed in the same directory into which the "UCI HAR Dataset" folder was extracted.
+* The script file should be placed in the same working directory into which the "UCI HAR Dataset" folder was extracted.
-* You may have to manually set the working directory to the location of the source file.
+* You may have to manually set the working directory in R / RStudio to the location of the source file.
 * The "*plyr*" package is required for functions like `ddply()` and `numcolwise()`.
 As such, you may wish to do `install.packages("plyr")` if necessary.
 * My own preferred way to run the script is to open the script in RStudio, and do a Session>Set Working Directory>To Source File Location.
 Then select the whole script and press CTRL-ENTER to run all the lines.
 * The whole process of converting the original raw data set to the tidy data set may take a while, depending on your hardware.